Avarok-Cybersecurity/kybe-rs/README.md

 * Public-key encryption (`PKE`)
 * All the parameters described in the NIST submission: `kyber-512`, `kyber-768`, and `kyber-1024`.

-The 2nd round updated specification (30 march 2019) is used as a basis for implementation.

 #### Unsupported features and caveats

 * The implementation is not guaranteed to be constant time